Illustration of men with varying leg sizes.

 At the time, I was squatting 275 pounds and deadlifting 375.
 Now, I’m squatting 325 pounds and deadlifting 425.
 Is that better for my general health?
 And is there really a reason to think that reaching my goal of squatting 400 pounds and deadlifting 500 pounds would improve my general health even more?
 I’m not so sure.
 There’s no doubt that building a strong deadlift is fantastic for our brains, our general health, and our overall athleticism, but as we get ever stronger, the risk-to-reward ratio increases.
 In fact, it’s actually quite rare to see elite powerlifters who aren’t nursing some aches, pains, and injuries.

 But I wanted to make sure, so I asked Greg Nuckols, MA.
-Nuckols is a respected researcher, a record-holding powerlifter, and he runs the (great) powerlifting site, Stronger by Science.
+Nuckols is a respected researcher and a record-holding powerlifter, and he runs the powerlifting site Stronger by Science.
 He guessed that after we can squat about 1.5 times our body weight with great technique, we’ve already gotten most of the general health benefits of squatting.
 He explained that doing heavy high-rep sets was certainly taxing on our cardiovascular systems (which is a healthy form of exercise), but that squatting extremely heavy for low reps was more of a powerlifter thing.
 And powerlifters aren’t doing it to improve their health, they’re doing it to win at their sport.
 And they’re willing to hurt themselves to do it.

-Upper-Body Strength is Often Our Limiting Factor
+Upper-Body strength is Often Our Limiting Factor

 Back when I was a skinny guy, I was physically incapable of lifting heavy things.
 Picking up a heavy piece of furniture was a total no-go.
 My spinal erectors just weren’t strong enough to hold my back in a safe position, my hips weren’t mobile enough for me to bend down with good form, and my grip wasn’t strong enough to hold onto anything heavy.
 I’m grateful that I didn’t throw out my back like my dad did.
 He was also skinny, and a bad moving day left him with a lifelong injury that he still deals with today, several decades later.